CINNAMON; Nutraceutical Supplement for Heart Health

-It’s a sedative for stomachaches, live and postpartum pain, and a kidney stimulant for urinary retention, relieving fever and reducing joint and back pain.
-Cinnamon accelerates blood flow, stimulates respiration and digestion, and increases most of the body’s secretions.
+It’s a sedative.
+It’s for stomachaches and live and postpartum pain, a kidney stimulant for urinary retention, a fever reliever, and a reducer of joint and back pain.
+Cinnamon accelerates blood flow, stimulates respiration and digestion, and increases most of the body’s secretibodys.

 Cholesterol and Triglyceride